OpenEvalProject/evals/manuscripts/elife-96803/v1/manuscript.md

 **Figure 1.:** Correlations between questionnaire sum scores for the Snaith Hamilton Pleasure Scale (SHAPS), the Dimensional Anhedonia Rating Scale (DARS), the Apathy Evaluation Scale (AES), Morningness–Eveningness Questionnaire (MEQ), Munich Chronotype Questionnaire (MCTQ), body mass index (BMI), and the Finish Diabetes Risk Score (FINDRISC) (n=958).
 Asterisks indicate significance: *p < 0.05, **p < 0.01, ***p < 0.001 (not accounting for multiple comparisons).
 Note that sum scores for the AES and the DARS have been transformed such that increasing scores can be interpreted as higher symptom severity, in line with the SHAPS.
 Sum scores of the MEQ have been transformed such that higher scores indicate higher eveningness, in line with the MCTQ.

-## Effort-expenditure task
+### Effort-expenditure task

 In this novel, online effort-expenditure task (Figure 2A, B), subjects were given a series of challenges associated with varying levels of effort and reward.
 By weighing up efforts against rewards, they decide whether to accept or reject challenges.
 We first use model-agnostic analyses to replicate effects of effort discounting (i.e., devaluation of reward with increasing effort).
 Next, we took a computational modelling approach to fit economic decision-making models to the task data (Figure 3A–D).
-The models posit efforts and rewards are joined into a subjective value (SV), weighed by individual effort (βE)\begin{document}$\left (\beta _{E} \right)$\end{document} and reward sensitivity (βR)\begin{document}$\left(\beta _{R} \right) $\end{document} parameters.
+The models posit efforts and rewards are joined into a subjective value (SV), weighed by individual effort $(\beta_{E})$ and reward sensitivity $(\beta_{R})$ parameters.
 The subjective value is then integrated with an individual bias to accept effortful challenges for reward (α) parameter to guide decision-making.
 Specifically, this acceptance bias parameter determines the range at which subjective values are translated to acceptance probabilities: the same subjective value will translate to a higher acceptance probability the higher the acceptance bias.

 ![Figure 2.](https://cdn.elifesciences.org/articles/96803/elife-96803-fig2-v1.jpg)